ibm-cloud-docs/vpc/vpe-delete.md

 You can delete an endpoint gateway by using the UI, the CLI, or the API.
 {: shortdesc}

-## Deleting an endpoint gateway in the UI
+## Deleting an endpoint gateway in the console
 {: #vpe-deleting-ui}
 {: ui}